LeMimit/foxy-changelog/README.md

--r, --remote TEXT          Specify git remote to use for links -v, --latest-version TEXT  use specified version as latest release -u, --unreleased           Include section for unreleased changes --template TEXT            specify template to use [compact] or a path to a
+-r, --remote TEXT          Specify git remote to use for links -v, --latest-version TEXT  use specified version as latest release -u, --unreleased           Include section for unreleased changes --template TEXT            specify template to use [compact, lastrelease] or a path
-                           custom template, default: compact
+                           to a custom template, default: compact

 --diff-url TEXT            override url for compares, use {current} and
                            {previous} for tags